respoke/web-examples/README.md

 ### Screen Sharing

-Initial screen sharing support included on Chrome support.
-Support for other browsers will be added as it is completed.
+At this time, screen sharing is only available in Chrome.
+Support for other browsers will be added in the future.
 Please check the
 [screen sharing documentation](https://docs.respoke.io/js-library/respoke.Endpoint.html#startScreenShare)
 for browser support details
 or [live examples](http://respoke.github.io/web-examples/modules/screen-sharing/index.html) to test it out.